wikimatze/vimfiles/keymappings.md

 - **:close** - will close the actual window
 - **g Ctrg-G** - count the words of a file and gives extensive overview of words and chars
 - **:history** - print the last commands for the command-line
+- **digraphs** - will display list of characters that are not on the keyboard (still don't know how to use them)

 # ctags